-Various playing rule modifications are available for use during the pandemic and may help ensure social distancing and other vital criteria can be met while minimizing unnecessary contact and protecting vulnerable populations.
+- > Various playing rule modifications are available for use during the pandemic and may help ensure social distancing and other vital criteria can be met while minimizing unnecessary contact and protecting vulnerable populations. - The alterations are listed on the sports specific pages.